 Born in Hebron in 1979.

 Wafa Hourani studied experimental cinema in Tunisia.
 He works with a variety of media that include film, photography, installation, sculpture, performance, music, and poetry.
-He lives and works between Ramallah and Dubai.
+He lives and works in Ramallah.

-In 2017, he was part of the exhibition The restless earth at the Triennale di Milano, Milan; Maktoob at Al Hoosh Foundation, Jerusalem; Sensorial Immunity at Gallery One and Al Sakakini culture center - Ramallah; In Women on Revolution at Gallery One.
+He was part of the exhibition The restless earth at the Triennale di Milano, Milan; Maktoob at Al Hoosh Foundation, Jerusalem; Sensorial Immunity at Gallery One and Al Sakakini culture center - Ramallah; In Women on Revolution at Gallery One.
 In 2018, he exhibited at Bierziet University Museum and at Contemporary Art Platform - Kuwait, in 2020 he participated in 'Popular Culture and the City’ in Abu Dhabi.

-Hourani’s work has been collected in many places such as; The Archaeological Museum, Thessaloniki; Saatchi Gallery, London; ADACH, Abu Dhabi; Nadour collection, Germany; Contemporary Art Platform, Kuwait; Mouhamad Abu Gazalah, Amman; Qattan Foundation, Ramallah.
+Hourani’s work has been collected in many places such as; The Archaeological Museum, Thessaloniki; Saatchi Gallery, London; ADACH, Abu Dhabi; Nadour collection, Germany; Contemporary Art Platform, Kuwait; Mouhamad Abu Gazalah, Amman; Qattan Foundation, Ramallah and Guggenheim Abu Dhabi.